 Two signup methods are available in email marketing through Mailchimp: single opt-in and double opt-in.
 Both are easy, secure ways to collect new contact information and engage your audience.
 If you have an audience in Mailchimp, you can choose between the two.

 In this article, you'll learn about the two signup methods and which one might be right for you.

 In email marketing, senders are required to get permission from their contacts before they can send promotional emails to them.
 Many countries around the world have laws that require permission, or consent, before email marketing communications can be sent.
 CAN-SPAM in the United States and CASL in Canada are two examples of such laws, and there are many other international anti-spam laws worldwide.

 Any time someone fills out a sign-up form that says something like "You agree to receive email marketing from My Company regarding our products and services," we call that "opt-in."
 The person has opted in to receive content from your company.

 The requirements for obtaining opt-in consent vary by country, but they all have one main point in common: you need to get permission from anyone you send marketing email to.

 The single opt-in method is simple.
 It's probably what you think of when you think of signing up to email marketing.
 A contact fills out your signup form, clicks submit, and their information is saved in your audience.
-Behind the scenes, the form saves important information like the contact's IP address and the date and time they signed up.
+Behind the scenes, for record keeping purposes, the form saves important information like the contact's IP address and the date and time they signed up.

 Our customers have asked for this method, especially our e-commerce customers who need an easier way to grow their audience quickly and sell more stuff.
 Single opt-in streamlines the signup process, and it’s particularly useful if people sign up to your email marketing through a mobile device.

 The double opt-in method has a few more steps, but it's still easy to use.
 It's just like single opt-in, but it includes a confirmation step where the contact receives an email and has to confirm their signup.